SGBC/course/docs/nbis_annotation/practical_session/practical2_supl2_maker.md

 This file contains the proteins translated from the CDS of gene models predicted.

  - ***annotationByType* directory**
-The different types of information present in the annotation file (annotations.gff) are separated into independent file into the "annotationByType" directory.
-This is useful for a number of applications, like visualizing it as separate tracks in a genome browser.
+The different types of information present in the annotation file (annotations.gff) are separated into independent file into the "annotationByType" directory.This is useful for a number of applications, like visualizing it as separate tracks in a genome browser.
 Or to compute some intersting numbers from the gene models.

 This should contains a bunch of files, including '**maker.gff**' - which contains the actual gene models.